skyru97/tiny-fishing/README.md

 ## Crafting

-The `Fishing Rod` is crafted in "Pocket crafting" with:
+The `Fishing Rod` is crafted in pocket crafting with:

 - `Stick x2`
 - `Fibre x2`